Switching home insurance companies can be completed in a few steps.

 Once your new policy has gone into effect, you can safely cancel your old policy.
 If you're ending it in the middle of the year, ask about what you need to do to get a refund for the leftover premium you've already paid.

-It's worth looking into changing home insurance providers if you've experienced any of the following changes since you bought your current home insurance policy:
+In addition, it's worth looking into changing home insurance providers if you've experienced any of the following changes since you bought your current policy:

 - You moved

-- You expanded or improved your house (such as a new roof)
+- You expanded or improved your house (such as installing a new roof)

-- You bought a car (check out bundle discounts!)
+- You bought a car (you may be eligible for a bundle discount)

-- The number of people in your household changed (such as a marriage, new baby, move for college, divorce)
+- The number of people in your household changed (events such as a marriage, new baby, move for college, divorce)

 - You got a pet

-- You added a security system or features
+- You added a security system or safety feature

 - Your current insurance rates went up

 Some of these changes might also affect your coverage needs.
-For example, adding onto your home will likely increase the rebuild cost of your property, meaning you'd want to increase the amount of dwelling coverage you have on your home to match.
+For example, a renovation project will likely increase the rebuild cost of your property, meaning you'd want to increase the amount of dwelling coverage you have on your home to match.